pootlepress/cx-sticky-nav/README.md

 Canvas Extensions - Sticky Nav

+Instructions

+1. Install zip file as a plugin (not a theme)
+2. Sticky nav will be turned on automatically, but you can see the option under 'Canvas Extensions' in the Canvas Theme Options

+Versions

 v1.0.3 - Fix issue with mobile nav on desktop resize

 v1.0.2 - Fix issue with mobile nav and business slider